 WILL I STILL NEED TO GET CERVICAL SCREENING TEST IN THE FUTURE?

 Yes.
-Cervical screening test will play a key role in protecting your health since the HPV vaccine does not protect against all types of HPV.
+Cervical screening isn’t a test for cancer; it checks the health of your cervix and can prevent potentially harmful cells from developing, since the HPV vaccine does not protect against all types of HPV.
+Don’t ignore your cervical screening invite.
+And if you missed your last one, book an appointment with your GP practice today.
 Cervical screening test is proven to help save lives by looking for abnormal cells in the cervix before they have the chance to become precancer or cancer.
 See more information about cervical screening on the NHS website.

 WHAT DOES HAVING HPV MEAN FOR ME OR MY SEX PARTNER’S HEALTH?

 See a healthcare provider if you have questions about anything new or unusual (such as warts, growths, lumps, or sores) on your own or your partner’s penis, scrotum, anus, mouth or throat.
 Even if you are healthy, you and your sex partner(s) may also want to get checked by a healthcare provider for other STIs.

 If you or your partner have genital warts, you should avoid having sex until the warts are gone or removed.
 However, it is not known how long a person is able to spread HPV after warts are gone.